Viterbi School of Engineering

 CSCI 676 Multimodal Probabilistic Learning of Human Communication (3, Fa) Computational models of human communicative behaviors.
 Linguistic, acoustic and visual modalities during social interaction.
 Multimodal machine learning and pattern recognition, including generative and discriminative models.
 Recommended preparation: CSCI 542 or CSCI 567 or CSCI 573 or equivalent; proper academic background in probability, statistics and linear algebra; previous experience in machine learning is suggested but not obligatory.
 This course is not a replacement for CSCI 567.

-CSCI 685 Advanced Topics in Database Systems (3, Sp) Advanced techniques in database management.
+CSCI 685 Advanced Topics in Database Systems (4) Advanced techniques in database management.
 Topics include optimization, cache management, data mining and knowledge discovery, decision support, spatial indexes, parallel and distributed systems, extendible storage.
 Prerequisite: CSCI 485 or CSCI 585.

-CSCI 686 Advanced Big Data Analytics (3) Advanced statistical inference and data mining techniques for data analytics, including: topic modeling, structure learning, time-series analysis, learning with less supervision, and massive-scale data analytics.
-Recommended preparation: CSCI 567, CSCI 573 or EE 559.
+CSCI 686 Advanced Big Data Analytics (4) Advanced statistical inference and data mining techniques for data analytics, including: topic modeling, structure learning, time-series analysis, learning with less supervision, and massive-scale data analytics.
+Prerequisite: CSCI 567.

 CSCI 694ab Topics in Computer Networks and Distributed Systems (3-3) Current topics in network and distributed systems; verbal and written presentation skills, effective critiquing, and evaluation.
 Prerequisite: CSCI 551 or CSCI 555.